 France, Spain, Italy, Great Britain; every country has its unique traditions and specialties with respect to chocolate.
 From rich hot cocoa, to hand-made confections, drop dead dense cakes, creamy ice creams, airy mousses and souffles; intense sauces and an endless variety of bars, there is a chocolate that appeals to every palate.

-Chocolate, Good Chocolate or Grand Chocolate...
-It is not always easy to distinguish great chocolate from the ordinary.
-To do so requires keen use of all your senses – but richly rewarding from start to finish.
-To the eye, the deep mahogany tones of its outer covering should seem to shine with perfect uniformity.
+To the eye, the deep mahogany tones of the dark chocolate's outer covering should seem to shine with perfect uniformity.
 Milk chocolate should be auburn brown, appear to glow from within, the degree of darkness varying according cocoa content.
 To the touch, fine chocolate is firm, yet will not crumble.
 When placed in proximity of your nose, subtle aromas both reveal and contribute to its taste while stimulating your anticipation.
 The expert hand circumspectly breaks it, releasing a wave of robust aromas and delicate flavors.
 Finally, in the mouth, an unmistakable sound reverberates as your teeth release its full flavor in minute, dissolving morsels.
 Its texture reveals itself to your palate; radiant and striking, yet not overwhelming, a harmonious, distinctive bouquet like a great wine.

 Fortunately, there are still a small number of chocolate makers dedicated to quality instead of quantity.
 There are also an increasing number of people who appreciate more natural, time-honored chocolate.
 Demand for quality chocolates by enthusiasts who embrace its full-bodied aromas and unapologetic flavors has contributed to the preservation and even improvement of traditional recipes, methods and ingredients.
 Until recently, to experience truly exceptional chocolate, one had to visit the intimate confines of an artisan's shop.
 Now it is also possible to obtain these rare delicacies via the Internet.
 Gourmet chocolate appears to be emulating the increasing availability of fine wine.
 As demand grows, the number of smaller, lesser known makers expands.
 Also like wine, great chocolate usually comes at a higher price!
 The old adage, you get what you pay for is almost always true when it comes to great chocolate.
 When seeking it out, carefully read the ingredients and the description of the production technique employed.
 This will at least provide you an indication of the quality of the finished product.